defold/doc/docs/en/manuals/atlas.md

 : The width and height of the image (read-only).

 Sprite Trim Mode
 : How the sprite is rendered.
 The default is to render the sprite as a rectangle (Sprite Trim Mode set to Off).
 If the sprite contains a lot of transparent pixels it may be more efficient to render the sprite as a non rectangular shape using between 4 and 8 vertices.
+Note that sprite trimming does not work together with slice-9 sprites.

 Image
 : Path to the image itself.